Is There an AI With No Restrictions? How AI Limits Actually Work

 Policy Enforcement Layers

 AI is also governed by policy frameworks by different organizations.
 These policies outline what AI can say and how it should behave in ambiguous situations.
-For example, Grock doesn't write anything bad about Elon Musk.
+For example, Grok doesn't write anything bad about Elon Musk.

 Users sometimes see answers that feel overly cautious, generalized, or redirected.
 The model is not failing, but following a predefined rule set.
 These policies are also dynamic.
 Providers can update them at any time.